wacncontent/CustomizeTool/addCommentOutput/articles/virtual-machines/virtual-machines-windows-winrm.md

           }
         },

-A sample template for the above can be found here - https://azure.microsoft.com/documentation/templates/201-vm-winrm-keyvault-windows
+A sample template for the above can be found here at [201-vm-winrm-keyvault-windows](https://github.com/Azure/azure-quickstart-templates/tree/master/201-vm-winrm-keyvault-windows)

-Source code for this template can be found in Github - https://github.com/Azure/azure-quickstart-templates/tree/master/201-vm-winrm-keyvault-windows
+Source code for this template can be found on [GitHub](https://github.com/Azure/azure-quickstart-templates/tree/master/201-vm-winrm-keyvault-windows)

 
 >[AZURE.NOTE] Templates you downloaded from the GitHub Repo "azure-quickstart-templates" must be modified in order to fit in the Azure China Cloud Environment.
 For example, replace some endpoints -- "blob.core.chinacloudapi.cn" by "blob.core.chinacloudapi.cn", "chinacloudapp.cn" by "chinacloudapp.cn"; change some unsupported VM images; and, changes some unsupported VM sizes.